zhu748/nfalm/README.md

 English | [简体中文](./README_zh.md)

-**ClewdR** is a high-performance, feature-rich Rust implementation of Claude reverse proxy, completely rewritten from the ground up to overcome the limitations of the original [Clewd修改版](https://github.com/teralomaniac/clewd).
+**ClewdR** is a high-performance, feature-rich Rust implementation of Claude/Gemini reverse proxy, completely rewritten from the ground up to overcome the limitations of the original [Clewd修改版](https://github.com/teralomaniac/clewd).
 Designed for speed, reliability, and ease of use, ClewdR offers a seamless way to interact with Claude AI models while bringing significant improvements to the user experience.

 ## Key Features